in

 The only current treatment is insulin administration.
 Insulin is best administered via insulin pumps, however, it can also be injected via pen devices or insulin syringes.

 When injected via pen or syringe devices, it is best to administer insulin three or four times a day.
-With each meal, short-acting insulin is given and basal insulin is administered at night.
+With each meal, short-acting insulin is given, and basal insulin is administered at night.

-Recently, Dapagliflozin (Forxiga), an SGLT2 inhibitor was approved as an add-on treatment for type 1 diabetes in individuals who had a BMI of 27 kg/m² or more.
+Recently, Dapagliflozin (Forxiga), an SGLT2 inhibitor, was approved as an add-on treatment for type 1 diabetes in individuals who had a BMI of 27 kg/m² or more.

-However, because of the increased incidence of euglycemic diabetic ketoacidosis, the drug was withdrawn.
-Although, Forxiga remains one of the favorite drugs for the treatment of type 2 diabetes, especially in patients with concomitant heart failure.
+Although Forxiga remains one of the favorite drugs for the treatment of type 2 diabetes, especially in patients with concomitant heart failure.

 Complications of Type 1 Diabetes (Insulin Dependent Diabetes):